 The VNS Therapy System is not curative.
-Physicians should warn patients that the VNS Therapy System is not a cure for epilepsy and that since seizures may occur unexpectedly, patients should consult with a physician before engaging in unsupervised activities, such as driving, swimming, and bathing, and in strenuous sports that could harm them or others.
+Physicians should warn patients that the VNS Therapy System is not a cure for epilepsy and that since seizures may occur unexpectedly, patients should consult with a physician before engaging in unsupervised activities, such as driving, swimming, and bathing, and in strenucus sports that could harm them or others.

 strenuous sports that could harm them or others.
 Sudden unexpected death in epilepsy (SUDEP): Through August 1996, 10 sudden and unexpected deaths (definite, probable, and possible) were recorded among the 1,000 patients implanted and treated with the VNS Therapy device.
 During this period, these patients had accumulated 2,017 patient-years of exposure.
 Some of these deaths could represent seizure-related deaths in which the seizure was not observed, at night, for example.
 This number represents an incidence of 5.0 definite, probable, and possible SUDEP deaths per 1,000 patient-years.
-Although this rate exceeds that expected in a healthy (nonepileptic) population matched for age and sex, it is within the range of estimates for epilepsy patients not receiving vagus nerve stimulation, ranging from 1.3 SUDEP deaths for the general population of patients with epilepsy, to 3.5 (for definite and probable) for a recently studied antiepileptic drug (AED) clinical trial population similar to the VNS Therapy System clinical cohort, to 9.3 for patients with medically intractable epilepsy who were epilepsy surgery candidates.
+Although this rate exceeds that expected in a healthy (nonepileptic) population matched for age and sex, it is within the range of estimates for epilepsy patients not receiving vagus nerve stimulation, ranging from 1.3 SUDEP deaths for the general population of patients with epilepsy. to 3.5 (for definite and probable) for a recently studied antiepileptic/lonical trial epilepsy who were epilepsy surgery candidates.
+5 Decounterous - CREMENT

-PRECAUTIONS - GENERAL
+PRECAUTIONS - GENERAL 5.